Network Participation · Phase 1 Launchpad

 NFT-HEX

-An H3 hex cell rights and policy object.
-Encodes geographic rights, capacity constraints, reward weighting, acquisition policy, and regional governance for a specific cell of the planet.
-Resolution 5 cells are approximately 252.9 km² each.
+A non-exclusive geographic operating license for one H3 Resolution 5 cell.
+Encodes geographic rights, capacity constraints, reward weighting, and acquisition policy for that cell.
+Resolution 5 cells are approximately 250 km² each.

-• · Owns the right to operate a Hex Node
+• · Holds the non-exclusive right to operate a Hex Node in this cell

 • · Governs reward weighting per H3 zone